 I uploaded same content as this post in YouTube.
 You can watch it below if you like:

 Overview Japan Railways local lines in downtown Tokyo

-First of all, let’s make sure how many lines Japan Railway have in downtown Tokyo.
+First of all, make sure how many lines JR has in downtown Tokyo.
 Please see the map below.
-I show you Japan Railways’ lines that you need to take in Tokyo.
-I don’t show you all stations and lines.
-I show you only major lines and stations are shown in this map.
+I show you only JR lines that you need to take in Tokyo.
+This map does not show you all stations and lines.
+Only major lines and stations are shown in this map.

 They have five lines in Tokyo.
 All five lines are very busy commute line.
 Weekdays’ timetable is different from the weekend.
 But it is not much different.
 The traveller cannot notice that.
 The trains are operated every 3-5 minutes in peak hours and 5 to 10 minutes in non peak hours.
 Usually the train is started to operate around 6:00am and the last one is around 0:30am.
 So you don’t need to check the timetable.
 You can take the train anytime.

 And each lines have different line color.
 This color is shown on the platform and train.
 This coloring let the passenger find the right train easier.
 The summary of these lines are the following:

 Yamanote line (line color Yellow Green)

 It is a loop line and connecting most of major downtown cores, like Tokyo, Yurakucho (Ginza), Shinagawa, Shibuya, Harajuku, Shinjuku, Ikebukuro, Ueno and Akihabara.
 This is the busiest line in Japan.
 The train comes every 2 to 3 minutes in peak hours and every 4 minutes even in daytime.
 Most of sightseeing spots are located inside or along Yamanote line.
 You may take this train many times.